 Here are troubleshooting tips for iPhone Home Button not working after screen is replaced.
 There are a few problems it could be.

 The home button and 3D touch share a single cable that leads to your phone’s internals.
 Problem can also be caused by the home button’s extension flex cable running through the back of the lcd, and/or a damaged camera/speaker flex cable on top.
 So make sure to check all those cables out carefully These cables are incredibly fragile.
-To check it, you’ll have to remove the metal plate that’s behind your screen.
-If there’s damage to this cable, you’ll have to replace your entire backlight.
+To check it, remove the metal plate that’s behind the screen.
+If there’s damage to this cable, it is necessary to replace the entire backlight.

 The screw behind the home button is shorter than the other screws.
 Make sure you have the right screw.
 Loosen the screw behind the center of the home button (holding it to the metal bracket).
 The screw can be too snug.
 Some have removed that single screw completely.

 With old screen/connections attached, disconnect the battery then reconnect your new LCD and home button circuits before connecting the battery again.
 Battery must be disconnected before repair starts and ANY connectors removed.

 Change things around with your phone and see what happens.
 Does the old home button still work with the old screen?

 5. Issue - Return to home not working

 Wait 5-10 minutes and test again.
 If isopropyl was used to remove adhesive, this may have gotten the home button wet and caused home button not to work until it dries.

 Doing a full restore on the phone’s software can sometimes help.
 Back up your phone, reboot your phone into DFU mode and perform a complete restore.
 In a lot of cases, this will fix your home button without any hardware work.